 During the initial stages of choosing a Barrett & Coe Photography Franchise, we receive many questions to ascertain if it’s the right opportunity for both parties to work together.

 I haven’t even taken the family holiday photos, could you really train me?

-During the last four years we have trained more than 200 people with absolutely no experience to take stunning and exciting images.
-The MPA (Master Photographers Association) recommend Barrett & Coe to anyone wishing to learn portrait or wedding photography.
+During the last ten years we have trained more than 500 people with absolutely no experience to become professional photographers.
+The British Institute of Professional Photography (BIPP) recommend Barrett & Coe to anyone wishing to learn portrait or wedding photography.

 Do I need to be artistic and/or creative?

-If you are, great but we can teach you how to become a highly successful and respected photographer regardless of your artistic talent.
+If you are that’s great, but we can teach you how to become a highly successful and respected photographer regardless of your artistic talent.

 I am completely un-technical and know nothing about digital or computers!

 This doesn’t matter at all.
 Our training breaks everything down into very simple, easy to use methods and systems.
 Often the most untechnical people become the most creative photographers.

 As a franchisee what ongoing support will I receive?

 We will provide ongoing technical and marketing support, together with telephone and email support.
 Our aim is to be the best supported franchise network in the UK.
 We want to help you every step of the way and will be on-hand to give you the skills, support and encouragement to get your new business off the ground and beyond.